 When ready to use (and very cold) beat the mixture until fluffy.
 Go careful here, you don't want to end up with chocolate butter!

-To get the best sponge mix the ingredients need to be well beaten.
-A small hand held electric mixer would make this part of the preparation much easier.
+To get the best sponge mix, the ingredients need to be well beaten.
+A hand-held electric mixer makes this part of the preparation much easier.
 The baking tray can either be solid or flexible.
-The advantage of using a flexible baking tray is that you do not have to remove greaseproof paper from your thin sponge when constructing your swiss roll as you can roll straight from the tray.
+The advantage of using a flexible baking tray is that you do not have to remove greaseproof paper from your thin sponge when constructing your swiss roll, as you can roll straight from the tray.

 When ready to assemble, carefully unroll your sponge and peel off the greaseproof backing paper.

 Spread about 1/4 of the filling over the sponge, then roll up carefully with the help of the second, sugar-covered paper.

 Place on a large plate or tray, join underneath.